- How much time is spent in sales meetings?

 3. Prepare your questions

-Before the meeting, create a list of questions of your own to ask.
+Before the meeting, create a list of open-ended questions of your own to ask.
 Design your questions carefully in order to learn more about the company’s needs and requirements, and to demonstrate that you’ve spent time doing the research.